What is the purpose of ECSS?

 Future of ECSS Standards

-The future of ECSS lies in balancing rigor with efficiency.
-The goal is to maintain reliability while reducing complexity and cost, making standards more accessible to new space actors.
+The future of ECSS lies in balancing rigor with flexibility, making standards more accessible while maintaining reliability and safety.

-As the space economy grows, ECSS will continue evolving to support innovation, sustainability, and international collaboration.
+As the space economy expands, ECSS will continue evolving to support innovation, sustainability, and global collaboration.

 Start the ECSS Standards Course